 Since the average white hamburger bun contains 200 mg sodium, you can opt to go even more gourmet than just with the burgers.
 Simply wrap your cooked burger in lettuce leaves.
 It’s what some fine restaurants do!
 Add pineapple tomato salsa on top of the burger if you would like even more of a burst of flavor.

-Here are some ideas on how to mix different flavors together in vegetable and fruit dishes:
+Here are some ideas on how to mix different flavors together in kidney diet salad recipes full of fresh fruits and vegetables:

 Apple-Cherry-Coconut- Celery-Fennel Salad